CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### Enabling/Disabling Extension Metrics

 As mentioned above, metrics that sql_exporter actively tries to collect are maintained by the collection files that are added to the configuration.
 However the pgmonitor-extension also has some settings to enable/disable the refresh of the materialized views that it maintains.
-Most are enabled by default, but it's good to review the `active` column in both the `metric_views` and `metric_tables` configuration tables.
+Not all are enabled by default, so it is good to review the `active` column in both the `metric_matviews` and `metric_tables` configuration tables.
 For example, in `metric_tables`, the pgBackRest data is not enabled by default since not everyone will have that backup solution in place.
 ```
 postgres=# SELECT * FROM pgmonitor_ext.metric_tables ;
 -[ RECORD 1 ]-----+---------------------------------------